 Siege of Corinth

-After the Battle of Shiloh, Henry Halleck took command of Grant’s forces, moved against the important rail center at Corinth, and settled into a siege of the city in late May.
+After the Battle of Shiloh, Henry Halleck took command of Grant’s forces, moved against the important rail center at Corinth, and settled into a Siege of Corinth in late May.
 Inside the city, Beauregard’s suffered from typhoid and dysentery caused by bad water.
 Facing the prospect of being enveloped by Halleck’s massive force of nearly 125,000 soldiers, Beauregard saved his army with a brilliantly executed evacuation on May 29, 1862.
 Despite the circumstances that prompted the withdrawal, Jefferson Davis was critical of Beauregard’s decision.

 Relieved from Command

-On June 14, 1862, Beauregard received a certificate of disability for a recurring throat problem and traveled to Alabama to recuperate, leaving Braxton Bragg in charge of the Army of Mississippi.
+On June 14, 1862, Beauregard received a certificate of disability for a recurring throat problem and traveled to Alabama to recuperate, leaving Braxton Bragg in charge of the Army of the Mississippi.
 On June 27, Jefferson Davis relieved Beauregard of his command for not securing Davis’ approval before going on sick leave.